psf/requests/.github/ISSUE_TEMPLATE/Custom.md

 ---

-Please refer to our [StackOverflow tag](https://stackoverflow.com/questions/tagged/python-requests) for guidance.
+Please refer to our [Stack Overflow tag](https://stackoverflow.com/questions/tagged/python-requests) for guidance.